Webhooks (push events)

 curl "$BASE/push/register" -H "Authorization: Bearer $JWT_ISV"

-for t in contract contract_settlement market_order parlay; do
+for t in contract contract_settlement market_order parlay event tournament market; do

 curl -X POST "$BASE/push/test" \